 - Surgical Tray: The Alliance pays a case rate for surgical supplies provided on the surgical tray.
 Providers must bill with the appropriate CPT-4 codes (range 10000-64399 & 64531-69999) and must include either a UA or UB modifier on the claim form. - Post-Operative Nerve Pain Blocks: The Alliance pays a flat rate for the provision of post-operative nerve pain blocks.
 Providers may bill for the provision of post-operative pain blocks administered to patients where the post-operative pain block was provided on the same date of service as the surgical procedure.
-Providers must bill using CPT-4 codes (range 64400-64530) and should use appropriate modifiers.
+Providers must bill using CPT-4 codes (range 64400-64530) and appropriate modifiers.

 Surgical Implants: Providers billing for surgical implants must include a copy of the invoice for the item and the authorization number with the claim.
-See Policy 600-1011 - Surgical Implantable Devices.
+See Policy 600-1011 - Surgical Implantable Devices Billed with HCPCS Z7610, Miscellaneous Drugs and Supplies Administered.